sbhbenjamin/tp/docs/UserGuide.md

 ### 3.7 Marking as incomplete: `unmark`

-Harmonia allows you to mark the tasks at the given [indexes](#52-index) of the existing task list as incomplete.
+Harmonia allows you to mark the tasks at the given [indexes](#52-index) of the displayed task list as incomplete.
 You have to provide one or more indexes to be unmarked.

 Format: `unmark INDEX [INDEX]...`

 Example:
-- `unmark 3` marks the task at the third index of the task list as incomplete.
+- `unmark 3` marks the task at the third [index](#52-index) of the task list as incomplete.
-- `unmark 1 2 3` marks the tasks at the first, second and third index of the list as incomplete.
+- `unmark 1 2 3` marks the tasks at the first, second and third [index](#52-index) of the list as incomplete.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 You can key `list` to check the index of the task you wish to unmark.